Uncover the truth about apple cider vinegar's touted health benefits.

 From weight loss to diabetes management, explore the scientific evidence behind its claims and learn why caution is advised before embracing it as a cure-all solution.

-Can apple cider vinegar help weight loss and diabetes management?
-Evidence exists that it actually can have an impact on these conditions.
-Until recently, most claims that apple cider vinegar can help maintain blood sugar and promote weight loss were based on studies in mice and rats.[4]
-However, although laboratory results found in rodents can reflect how a substance would affect humans, differences in metabolic and nutritional requirements raise many questions about whether a substance that benefits rodents would help humans.
-In a randomized clinical trial published in 2018, Khezri and others discussed how use of an apple cider vinegar dietary supplement affected weight loss in overweight and obese humans.
-The researchers found that consuming apple cider vinegar decreased body weight, body mass index, and even appetite.
-However, participants in this study were fed a highly controlled, restricted-calorie diet along with doses of apple cider vinegar.
-So although taking apple cider vinegar may be useful in controlling weight, it certainly does not substitute for good eating habits and exercise.
+Can apple cider vinegar help weight loss, diabetes management and heart disease risk?
+Most of the health benefits associated with apple cider vinegar were based on studies in rodents.
+Although laboratory results from the study of mice and rats can reflect how a substance might affect humans, differences in metabolic and nutritional requirements raise many questions about whether the benefits in rodents would also apply to humans.
+However, recent studies in humans have verified some benefits.[3]
+In a randomized clinical trial published in 2018, Khezri and others discussed how use of an apple cider vinegar dietary supplement affected weight loss in overweight and obese humans.[4]
+The researchers found that consuming apple cider vinegar decreased body weight, body mass index (BMI), and even appetite.
+However, participants in this study were fed a highly controlled, restricted-calorie diet along with doses of apple cider vinegar, so the benefits seen may have been affected by careful dietary control as well as the supplemental doses of apple cider vinegar.

 References